joseloc217/picoyplaca/README.md

     Download the project
-    Have a node.js and Angular CLI environment installed Run "npm install" to install all dependencies Then, run "ng serve --open"
+    Have a node.js and Angular CLI environment installed Go to the root project and run "npm install" to install all dependencies Then, run "ng serve --open"